How to do a Self Assessment tax return

 What can I claim as allowable expenses?

-When you’re self employed, you can claim expenses on your Self Assessment Tax Return.
+When you’re self employed, you can claim expenses on your tax return.
 Claiming expenses is helpful as you can reduce the amount of income you pay tax on to HMRC by deducting your expenses from your income.
 But which expenses can you claim on?

 You can only claim expenses that are directly related to your business.
 Here are which categories you can claim on, and some common examples.